Alun Davies (politician): Senedd

 In January 2022, Davies called for those who are unvaccinated against COVID-19 to be banned from using public transport, coffee shops and gyms.

-Davies will contest Blaenau Gwent Caerffili Rhymni in the next Senedd election.
+Davies was an unsuccessful candidate for the Blaenau Gwent Caerffili Rhymni in the 2026 Senedd election.

 Controversies

 In 2005, while Labour's candidate for Ceredigion, he clashed with Welsh actor Rhys Ifans at a Cardiff hotel over support for the Iraq War.
 The police were called, no charges were brought and Davies subsequently apologised.

 After becoming an AM in 2007, he was criticised for claiming back the mortgage interest payments for a home he bought in Cardiff five years before he became an AM.

 In the Spring of 2014 he confessed to entering into a relationship with his own special advisor, Anna McMorrin, and confirmed that both had left their long-term partners as a result.
 McMorrin was moved from her role.

 On 10 June 2014, the First Minister announced an investigation into a letter Davies wrote to Natural Resources Wales (NRW) regarding environmental concerns with the proposed development of the Circuit of Wales race track in his own constituency.
 As well as making up part of his ministerial portfolio, NRW had expressed concerns about the race tracks development.
 In an investigation undertaken by Permanent Secretary Derek Jones, his report published on 1 July 2014 concluded that Davies had breached the Ministerial Code.
 The report noted that in March 2013, Davies had been advised by his own department not to lobby even as the AM in the case of the race track, but had ignored this advice and had then written to NRW as the affected AM.
 The report also revealed that the First Minister had contacted Davies in August 2013, after Davies had expressed support for the circuit openly in quote to the Western Mail newspaper.
 Davies faced no punishment by the First Minister, but endured sustained calls for him to resign due to his behaviour.